Frequently Asked Questions About Social Security Disability

 • Check on the status of your application to be certain that the SSA does not need additional information and that they are reviewing your application.
 You can check this on the SSA website or by calling and speaking to a SSA representative.

 What is the best way to be certain that your claim goes faster?
 Retain an experienced Social Security disability lawyer immediately.
-They can help you file your application properly, provide all the documentation needed for you to get a quick decision, and file your appeal if this is necessary.
+They can help you file your application properly, provide all the documentation needed for you to get a quick decision, and file your appeal if necessary.
 To learn how we can help, call our Roswell office to schedule your free consultation today.

 • What is a Consultative Exam?